 For instance, you might notice your dog experiencing diarrhea, throwing up, or gagging when they're eating.
 These common sick dog symptoms can point to several problems, so be sure to bring your dog to the vet if you notice these things happening.
 What could be going on is a potential allergy developing or something even more serious than that.
 Dogs may not catch the same colds and the flu that we do, but they can get sick too.

 Another important digestive sign to keep a note of is any changes in their appetite.
-This can include eating less or refusing to eat at all.
+This can include eating less or refusing to eat even their favorite treats or any food.
 They may not be throwing up, but this is their way of telling you that they're not feeling well.

 Trouble urinating in addition to increased fluid intake can both be signs of a serious illness brewing.
 This could be anything from a urinary tract infection to something as serious as a tumor growing that's blocking the path of urine.
 Your vet can do more investigation into why your dog is experiencing this and plan out the right course of treatment to get them back to feeling well again.